 MILD CLIMATE WINTER GARDEN TO-DO LISTTips to keep your garden looking good through winter

-Protect plants: You might be thinking — but wait, you just said Southern gardeners don’t have to protect their plants.
+Protect plants: You might be thinking—but wait, you just said Southern gardeners don’t have to worry about protecting their plants.
 Even with mild winters, one unexpected overnight frost can cause damage and even be fatal to your frost-tender garden plants.
 Cold winds dry plants out quickly, as leaves will lose more moisture than in calm conditions.
 Plan ahead and keep a few shrub covers or burlap wraps on hand to protect tender plants from frosty nights when the mercury dips close to or below freezing or for cold, windy times.
 It’s likely you’ll need to order covers online, because your local garden center or box store might not carry them, or may not have many in stock if they do.

-Pre-order plants for spring: Spring planting time will be here soon, see what’s new from Proven Winners.
+Pre-order plants for spring: Spring planting time will be here soon.
 Pre-ordering your plants for home delivery is the perfect opportunity to try something new or find that favorite hydrangea that reminds you of your grandmother, but isn’t carried at your local garden center.
 So plan ahead, discover new plants or find old favorites, and be ready to drop them in the ground when they arrive at your doorstep.

 Maintain outdoor furniture: While you might still be spending some time outside, chances are it’s not as often.
 Now is the time to make needed repairs to outdoor upholstery or give furniture a fresh coat of paint.
 Protecting your furniture from the elements with furniture covers is often more important in warmer climates where furniture may already be damaged from hot summer sun.